viltrume/viltrume/README.md

-can we not copy my ponies 😂😂😂✌️✌️✌️ or at least dont make it that obvious you fucking dumbell.
+can we not copy my ponies 😂😂😂✌️✌️✌️ at least dont make it that obvious, you fucking dumbell.
 Literally colorpicked my
 whole shit,  not just the stuff i highlighted.
 Its genuinely embarassing when you do this on a game  that allows so much creative freedom. i dont know why you'd think adding a few accesorries would make it unrecognizable from mine.